qjin2016/code_sample/python_decision_tree.md

 The following Python code is a quick implementaion of a classification tree.
 NumPy library is used for data manipulation and calculation.
-Below provides a simple use case.
+There is a simple use case near the bottom.
 The code was written in Python 3.5.

 ```python
 # node class, building block for classification tree